 Now with Robertson Taylor Partners, a strategic consultancy, he enjoys success at securing key entertainment awards, building brands and giving strategic guidance to associations, growth companies and creative talent.

 An award-winning writer, Jim Marren has held senior positions in global communications agencies, the Fortune 500 and higher education, specializing in message development, public opinion research, research based PR programs and editorial services.

 As Tiller, LLC president, he has helped lead advocacy programs focused on financial literacy and empowerment, childhood bereavement, foster care, home ownership, environmentally-responsible investing, and many other issues.
 He is also volunteer communications director for a public-sector task force that facilitates municipal environmental-sustainability projects.

 As Senior Vice President at Tiller, Heather helps companies design and implement charitable giving strategies and advocacy marketing programs to better serve their customers, employees and the community.
 Throughout her career, and while in the Stanford Graduate School of Business LEAD program, Heather has worked on an array of social issues including financial empowerment among women and minority youth, foster care, childhood grief, diversity and inclusion in design and media literacy in the digital age.

-She actively serves on the board of one of the oldest private foundations in the country, which has played a lead role in a number of educational, cultural and economic development initiatives including the Finger Lakes Musical Theatre Festival.
+She actively serves on the board of a private foundation that has played a lead role in a number of educational, cultural and economic development initiatives.